Etativel/FoodLens/README.md

 ## Features

 - **Food Scanner**: Use your camera to scan your food.
-- **Nutrition Tracker**: Instant breakdown of calories, macros, vitamins, and minerals.
+- **Nutrition Tracker**: Instant breakdown of calories, macros, and minerals.
 - **Calorie Counter**: Log daily intake, set goals, and view progress charts.
 - **Diet Management**: Save scan history and review past meals.
 - **Recipe Search**: Browse and fetch recipes.